New York Child Support Calculator (2026)

 How Much Is Child Support in New York?

-If you make $60,000 a year in New York, child support for 1 child is estimated at $850 per month ($10,200 per year) based on the NY DRL § 240 (Child Support Standards Act).
+If you make $60,000 a year in New York, child support for 1 child is estimated at $850 per month ($10,200 per year).
 This assumes the other parent earns approximately $36,000/year.
-Actual amounts depend on both parents' incomes, custody arrangements, and additional expenses.
+Actual amounts depend on both parents' incomes, custody time, and add-on expenses (child care, health insurance).

 New York Child Support Estimates by Income (2026)